Global TWAP

 Definition

 TWAP (Time Weighted Average Price) is the average price that an asset is traded at during a specified time window, rather than its end-of-day price.
-It is an aggregated form of price data.
+It is an aggregated form of price data that provides traders with insight into both the trend and value of an asset.
 Global TWAP uses time-weighted average price across all exchanges available for the asset.

 Details